cossatot/wenchuan_topo_stress/revisions/rebuttal2.md

 refer to a peer- reviewed scientific article is highly inappropriate.
 This reference must be eliminated.

-This reference has been eliminated, with the note that it is unfortunate that we put up these sorts of walls in scholarship.
-The history of ideas shouldn't be segregated so, and we did not refer to it 'as one might a peer-reviewed scientific article'.
+This reference has been eliminated, although we note that we feel it is unfortunate that these sorts of walls exist in scholarship.
+The history of ideas shouldn't be segregated so.
+We felt that the quotation was appropriate for the topic of this manuscript, and we did refer back to it later in the text.
+We are not sure that if we had chosen an opening quotation from a non-religious text, say James Joyce's Finnegans Wake, whether there would have been such a visceral reaction.
+Finally, we did not refer to it 'as one might a peer-reviewed scientific article'.
+That all being said, we have removed the quotation.

 ### 2. Topographic stresses on the Longmen Shan faults